-John Chamberlain was born April 16, 1927 in Rochester, Indiana and grew up in Chicago.
-After serving in the Navy from 1943 to 1946, Chamberlain attended the Art Institute of Chicago, Illinois, from 1951 to 1952.
+Best known for his sculptures that brought the Abstract Expressionist style into three-dimensional forms, John Chamberlain was born on April 16, 1927 in Rochester, Indiana and grew up in Chicago, Illinois.
+After serving in the Navy from 1943 to 1946, Chamberlain attended the Art Institute of Chicago from 1951 to 1952.
 During this time he began to make flat, welded sculpture influenced by the work of David Smith.
 Chamberlain taught and studied sculpture at Black Mountain College, near Asheville, North Carolina from 1955 to 1956.
-In 1966, Chamberlain received his first of two John Simon Guggenheim Memorial Foundation Fellowship, intended for men and women who have "already demonstrated exceptional capacity for productive scholarship or exceptional creative ability in the arts" as stated by the foundation.
+In 1966, Chamberlain received his first of two John Simon Guggenheim Memorial Foundation Fellowships, intended for men and women who have "already demonstrated exceptional capacity for productive scholarship or exceptional creative ability in the arts," as stated by the foundation.

 Building on his earlier welded sculpture, in 1957 Chamberlain began incorporating scrap metal from cars into his work.
 From 1959 onward, he concentrated on sculpture built entirely of crushed automobile parts.
 Chamberlain's first major solo exhibition was held in 1960 at Martha Jackson Gallery, New York.
 In the early 1960s, Chamberlain's work was widely acclaimed and his sculpture was included in “The Art of Assemblage” at the Museum of Modern Art, New York in 1961.
 Chamberlain showed frequently at the Leo Castelli Gallery, New York, and in 1964, was exhibited at the Venice Biennale.